 This is another drug that has severe toxicity to pets.
 It’s used to treat blood clots in people, but it can result in pale gums, internal bleeding, lethargy, panting, and weakness if swallowed by pets.

 For an extensive list of pet toxins, especially for dogs, cats, horses, and birds, you can download the APCC’s free mobile app for your iPhone or Android.
-This app gives you quick access to the signs your pet has ingested something harmful and enables you to call the APCC’s pet poison hotline with a simple tap.
+This app is a great resource because it will help you recognize when your pet has ingested something harmful, and it enables you to call the APCC’s pet poison hotline with a simple tap.

 As you can see from our list of common toxic medications, the symptoms of poisoning can vary depending on the drug ingested.
 The severity of the situation will also be affected by the size, age, and overall health of your pet.
 In some cases, your pet might only have minor symptoms, like an upset tummy.
 In others, poison ingestion can lead to seizures, coma, and even death.

-If you suspect your pet has been exposed to a harmful substance, you should call your veterinarian or the APCC at 1-888-426-4435 immediately.
-The APCC is staffed with trained experts, who have handled over 2 million cases!
-A $65 consultation fee may apply when you call, but a portion of that is covered if you have an ASPCA Pet Health Insurance plan.
+If you suspect your pet has been exposed to a harmful substance, you should immediately call your veterinarian or the APCC at 1-888-426-4435.
+The APCC is staffed with trained experts who have handled over 2 million cases!

 There are precautions you can take to help avoid a pet poison emergency in your home: